 In accordance with Article 108(a) of the Articles, not less than one-third of the Directors will retire at the forthcoming annual general meeting.
-In accordance with Article 112 of the Articles, any Director appointed by the Board as an addition to the existing Board shall hold office only until the first annual general meeting of the Company after his appointment and shall then be eligible for re-election.
-Up to the date of this annual report, Mr. Hui Chun Ho Eric, Mr. Sung Wai Tak Herman and Dr. Luk Che Chung, JP have offered themselves for re-election at the forthcoming annual general meeting.
+Up to the date of this annual report, Dr. Ng Tai Wing, Ms. Wong Tsz Man and Dr. Chow Kin San have offered themselves for re-election at the forthcoming annual general meeting.
 Further details on all retiring directors will be set out in the circular for the forthcoming annual general meeting.